wellcomecollection/developer-handbook/developer-handbook/github-process/post-code-review.md

 - React or reply to every comment that was left, even if it's just "acknowledged" or "done", or an emoji reaction.
 The person that left it thought it was worth saying something, it's nice to acknowledge it.

+- The owner of the PR can "resolve" comments after commenting "done" if they are small things like typos.
+For bigger changes than that, the responsibility of resolving should be passed on the the reviewer as they can use it to confirm the changes are inline with what they'd suggested.

 - If some comments/suggestions need more discussion, switch to Slack or a call, but ensure you document the outcome in the PR for legacy's sake.
 If there's a Slack conversation, link it too.

 - Create new tickets if a piece has been suggested that isn't a blocker for release, and link to it in the PR comments for decision documentation.